Different Resource Leasing Options That Landowners Have

 What happens if the solar developer goes out of business?During the lengthy leasing period, it is possible that the lease may change hands at some point, or that the developer goes bankrupt.
 In the event that the solar developer goes bankrupt, the solar farm may be sold to another developer, who would take over the lease and continue operating the project as planned.
 This means that there is a potential for gaps in the lease payments, but the developer who purchases the solar farm would be responsible for any back payments.
 There is a level of risk associated with leasing your land for solar energy (and many benefits!), so it’s important to have potential lease agreements reviewed by a licensed attorney.

-Learn More about Carbon Credits
+Learn More About Selling Carbon Credits

 Subscribe to LandApp and get unlimited property reports for only $10/mo